 Click the Back arrow at the top of the domain settings, then click Transfer Domain.

 Ensure that your domain is unlocked.
 If it's not, click Update Settings And Continue.
 This will unlock your domain and automatically send the authorization code, also called the "transfer code," to the domain contact.

 You’ll enter this code during the transfer process, so ensure that you have access to the email before beginning the transfer in Squarespace.
 If you don't see it, click Resend Transfer Code to try again.

-Step 4 - Start the transfer in Squarespace
+Step 4 - Start the transfer and enter the transfer code

 - Confirm that you’re logged into the correct Squarespace site.

 - In the Home Menu, click Settings, then click Domains.